 Most organs, though, are donated after the donor has died.
 The organs must be recovered quickly after death to be usable.
 Many come from patients who’ve been hospitalized following an accident or stroke.
 Once all lifesaving efforts have failed and the patient is declared dead, then organ donation becomes a possibility.

 “When a person dies, it can feel like a burden to a family to make decisions about organ donation,” says Feng.
 “So it would be a real gift to a family to indicate your decision to be an organ donor while you’re still alive, so they don’t have to make the decision for you.”

 In addition to organs, you can donate tissues.
 One of the most commonly transplanted tissues is the cornea, the transparent covering over the eye.
 A transplanted cornea can restore sight to someone blinded by an accident, infection or disease.
 Donated skin tissue can be used as grafts for burn victims or for reconstruction after surgery.
 Donated bones can replace cancerous bones and help prevent amputation of an arm or leg.
 Donated veins can be used in cardiac bypass surgery.

 NIH-funded scientists are exploring a variety of ways to improve organ transplantation.
-The biggest problem is that when an organ from one person is transplanted to another, the recipient’s attacks the implant as though it’s a disease-causing microbe.
+The biggest problem is that when an organ from one person is transplanted to another, the recipient’s The system that protects your body from invading viruses, bacteria and other microscopic threats. attacks the implant as though it’s a disease-causing microbe.